eonarheim/eonarheim.github.io/docs/quickstart.md

 game.start();
 {% endhighlight %}

-And there you have it a very simple game with rectangles responding to user input.
+Now we have a very simple game with rectangles responding to user input.

 **Note:** Generally it is a good idea to break each component of your game into